38d3b7/lge-contracts/README.md

 ## Open Issues
 The current open issue is the precision loss that happens during minting a position.
 It uses exact half of the ETH needed to mint a liquidity, however it also uses smaller amount of tokens.
 Ideally, what we want to achieve is using exact amount of ETH + exact amount of tokens to create a liquidity position.
 We're currently investigating the best way to achieve this with minimal precision loss.
+## Test Coverage
+Current test coverage is ~80%.
+The main tests are located in the `test` directory, `LGEHook.t.sol`.
+The tests cover various scenarios, including successful and failed LGEs.
 ## Contract Deployments
 **Ethereum Sepolia Testnet (not verified)**
 | Contract Name | Contract Address |
 |--|--|
 | LGEManager | 0x80b151Bd4Ed017692F395E2F0395f0c84071A56B |
 | LGECalculationsLibrary | 0x74C6B2321BeD36FB92E9c88fc33D2A77ED7bBe57 |
-## Test Coverage
+## License
-Current test coverage is ~80%.
-The main tests are located in the `test` directory, `LGEHook.t.sol`.
-The tests cover various scenarios, including successful and failed LGEs.
+MIT